strongbasement/Androidstudiodocs/webiewSetup.md

 ### step-2 :give a name to your project select language as java

-### step 3:open manifest folder and click on andriod manifest
+### step 3:open manifest folder and click on android manifest

 note best this code above <application